-Similarly, people think of health as the absence of disease – the absence of pain, illness, or an active diagnosis such as diabetes, high blood pressure, or cancer.
+Many people think of health as the absence of disease – the absence of pain, illness, or an active diagnosis such as diabetes, high blood pressure, or cancer.

 In truth, it’s the opposite: disease is the absence of health.
-If a person is overweight, the hallmark of nearly all disease, they’re lacking health – healthy lifestyle behaviors (the way they eat, move and think).
-Understanding that darkness is the absence of light, not the opposite; similarly, disease is the absence of health, not the opposite.
+If a person is overweight – the hallmark of nearly all disease, by the way – they’re lacking health, they’re ‘deficient’ in healthy lifestyle behaviors (the way they eat, move and think).

 If someone gets diagnosed with cancer, the medical or allopathic model is to ‘fight’ the disease, ‘kill’ the cancer.
 Sounds good, right?
 But what caused the cancer?
 What made those particular cells in the body become cancerous?
 Doesn’t it make sense to also engage in strategies to become healthier?
 Or even better, employ those strategies to prevent a disease?